 In 2012 The Witcher was re-released for Apple and Linux devices.
 Since its release the game has garnered over 100 international awards, including notable recognitions from GameSpot, GameSpy and IGN for the best role-playing game.

-Rollout of GOG.com – a new digital videogame distribution platform
+Rollout of Good Old Games – a digital video game distribution platform

-2008 marked the beginning of diversification of the Capital Group’s revenue stream.
+2008 marked the beginning of diversification of the Group’s revenue stream.
 The Company’s Good Old Games platform (initially offered in English) was set up in order to revitalize PC cult classics and enable them to be run under modern operating systems.
-As the platform began adding newer games the original name became obsolete and in 2012 it was rebranded as GOG.com.
-In line with the Company policy, games offered on GOG.com are free of cumbersome DRM restrictions and bundled with a wide range of bonus content.
+As the platform began adding newer games the original name became obsolete and in 2012 it was rebranded as GOG.COM.
+To this day, games sold on the GOG platform do not have troublesome DRM protection and come with many perks, such as a 30-day return policy.

 In 2008 the Company underwent a reorganization.
 The newly established CDP Investment became the holding company of the CD PROJEKT Group, while the Group itself was composed of CD Projekt, CD Projekt RED and GOG Ltd.

 On 21 October 2009 CDP Investment concluded an investment agreement with Optimus S.A. – a company listed on the Warsaw Stock Exchange since 1994.
 As a result, on 1 May 2010 Optimus purchased 100% of CDP Investment shares.
 Since the 2008/2009 crisis Optimus had not carried out production and distribution of IT equipment – consequently, the activities of CDP Investment group companies became the new core business of Optimus.